DavidCks/piper-wasm/README.md

 # piper-wasm

+## Disclaimer

+This is an **unofficial** package.
+I have no affiliation to the people in charge of piper-tts or sherpa-onnx.

+I'm sure one of them will develop and maintain a package that isn't as hacky as this.
+In the meantime, feel free to use this package (outside of production) and contribute if you can!

+## What it does

 Spawns a web worker to run piper tts in, using a wasm build of sherpa onnx as the runtime.

 ## Requirements